 While cleaning and painting the firewall components I also decided to tackle the pedal assembly.
 Like the other components the pedals were primed and then painted with satin black paint.

 As the firewall components were drying my effort focused on devising a lifting device for the Corvette body.
 I knew that, before remounting the firewall to the car, I wanted to clean and paint the underside of the body.
 However, accessing this area was next to impossible with the car on the rolling dolly.
 Since I knew that a lifting frame would ultimately need to be developed to lift and install the body back on the chassis, I decided now would be a good time to develop something.
-After giving the subject some thought and consideration, the C3 Corvette lifting frame shown below was developed (Note: a full size pdf of the lifting rack plan is available for download, just click the image below).
+After giving the subject some thought and consideration I devised a lifting rack to help get the job done.
+I secured it against my garage door track brace to achieve the needed side-to-side stability.

 Here I’ve got the body of the Corvette (without the front clip) suspended from the lifting frame and positioned to allow access to the underside of the body for cleaning and painting.

 After removing the transmission tunnel insulation, wires, and cables from the underside of the body, followed by a good deal of scraping, degreasing, and cleaning, the underbody was ready for paint.

 Here’s the tunnel insulation after being removed form the car.
 Although it looks relatively intact in this picture, it actually didn’t survive the removal process very well and will likely need to be replaced.

 Considering that almost nobody will ever see the underside of the car, spending $200 on paint really wasn’t all that appealing of an idea.
 Instead, I bought a quart of semi-gloss black Rust-Oleum paint for less than $10 and sprayed the car underbody with that.